shanem1033/Zeph/docs/proposal/proposal.md

 #### Student 1

-Student 1 will focus on the blockchain and smart contract development aspect of the project.
-This includes designing and implementing the smart contracts that handle travel insurance policies, claim conditions, and automated payouts.
-They will also integrate the contracts with oracles to retrieve real-time data, such as flight delays or cancellations.
-In addition, Student 1 will be responsible for testing and deploying the contracts on a blockchain test network and ensuring that all transactions are secure, transparent, and efficient.
+I am excited to work on the blockchain side of the project, developing and testing smart contracts that automate travel insurance policies and payouts using real-time data.

 #### Student 2

-Student 2 will concentrate on the frontend and backend development, building the user interface and managing off-chain operations.
-This involves developing a web-based platform that allows users to purchase insurance policies, connect their wallets (e.g., via MetaMask), and track claim statuses.
-They will also handle API integration for flight and travel data, as well as set up any necessary backend services or databases.
-Student 2 will ensure smooth communication between the UI, the blockchain contracts, and external data sources.
+I am looking forward to building the frontend and backend of the system, creating an intuitive interface for users and integrating APIs to connect real-world travel data with the blockchain.